2023 Best Value Medicine Schools

 The average tuition and fees for an out-of-state undergraduate student at UCC are $5,722 a year.

-Full Medicine at Universidad Central Del Caribe Report
+Read full report on Medicine at Universidad Central Del Caribe

-The excellent programs at The University of Texas Health Science Center at San Antonio helped the school earn the #2 place on this year’s ranking of the best medicine schools in the United States.
-UT Health San Antonio is a small public school located in the city of San Antonio.
+You’ll join some of the best and brightest minds around you if you attend The University of Texas Health Science Center at San Antonio.
+The school came in at #2 on this year’s Best Value Medicine Schools list.
+UT Health San Antonio is a small public school located in the large city of San Antonio.

 The average tuition and fees for an out-of-state undergraduate student at UT Health San Antonio are $21,694 a year.

-You’ll join some of the best and brightest minds around you if you attend Northeast Ohio Medical University.
-The school came in at #3 on this year’s Best Value Medicine Schools list.
-Located in the suburb of Rootstown, NEOMED is a public college with a small student population.
+You’ll be in good company if you decide to attend Northeast Ohio Medical University.
+It ranked #3 on our 2023 Best Value Medicine Schools list.
+Located in the large suburb of Rootstown, NEOMED is a public college with a small student population.

 Full Medicine at Northeast Ohio Medical University Report

-The excellent programs at Mayo Clinic School of Medicine helped the school earn the #4 place on this year’s ranking of the best medicine schools in the United States.
-Located in the midsize city of Rochester, Mayo Clinic School of Medicine is a private not-for-profit school with a small student population.
+You’ll be in good company if you decide to attend Mayo Clinic School of Medicine.
+It ranked #4 on our 2023 Best Value Medicine Schools list.
+Located in the medium-sized city of Rochester, Mayo Clinic School of Medicine is a private not-for-profit college with a small student population.

 Out-of-state tuition fees for undergraduate students at Mayo Clinic School of Medicine are $11,972 per year.